Catalans And Kurds Are At The Forefront Of True Local Democracy

 In Europe, the Basque struggle for independence is the most relevant comparison for Catalonia.
 Despite their unique identity and violent struggle against the Spanish government, Basque militants laid down their arms in 2011 in exchange for fiscal autonomy.
 Had Madrid offered such a deal to the Catalans, it would likely ensure that far fewer of them would choose independence today.

-There is a new awareness among citizens of different countries and regions to shape their own connections to the world without interference from capitals.
+We are witnessing a self-awakening among citizens of different regions shaping their own connections to the world.

 And far from seeking dissolution, these groups take their connectivity very seriously, unlike federal governments who may either abuse it or take it for granted.
 If they were to become independent, Catalonia and Scotland would immediately seek membership in the European Union — hardly a club of ancient ethnic hatreds.
 For its part, independence for landlocked Kurdistan would force it to get along with Turkey and Iran in order to access global markets.
 Far from being tribal agitators, small autonomous states are often the most pro-globalization countries.